-8. The whole oiling question seems most sensational of all in connection with 1st gen V4s.
+8. The whole oiling question seems most sensational of all in connection with 1st-gen V4s.
 Lurication rears its ugly head as a supposed major factor in 1st generation engine camshaft wear on most sites, and this is unfortunate.
 It just isn't so.
 The only connection between the lubrication system and potential cam pitting issues in this engine is the fact that the steel, brazed-together top end oiling pipes tended to crack in racing use of the bikes.
 Such was the case in early racing efforts (including my own), and this alone lead race teams all over to fit handmade oiling lines, not any presumed deficiency in the oiling circuit as a whole.
-One thing these folks also leave out, in this regard, and something I have never seen mentioned online, is that the earliest engines had some oil gallery plugs come loose (behind the alternator rotor) which of course dramatically lowered oil pressure.
+One rather significant thing these folks also leave out, in this regard, and something I have never seen mentioned online, is that the earliest engines had some oil gallery plugs come loose (behind the alternator rotor) which of course dramatically lowered oil pressure.
+There's an oiling problem for you!
 Everyone who owns an 82-83 model should confirm the tightness of this plug, which for some reason Honda failed to epoxy over as is their usual custom.
 This same defect occured also in GL1200s.
 In connection with oiling, the use of the Interceptor's oil line banjo bolt is on some sites promoted on Sabres and Magnas, supposedly to enhance oiling, and then this sin is doubled by suggesting that this was a factory-endorsed "fix.".
 Not only was it not factory recommended, it wasn't a fix either.
 Far from it.
 The Interceptor's chain drive engines had different oil banjor bolts than the shaft-driven Sabres and Magnas for one very good reason, no third member (right angle) output transmission and therefore no need for added pressure at the output shaft area.
-Fitting the Interceptor's oil bolt, an idea that surfaced shortly after the Interceptor's intro in 1983, only changes the oil pressure at the shaft-driven bikes' third member, which is likely to have no result on top end oiling.
+Fitting the Interceptor's oil bolt, an idea that surfaced shortly after the Interceptor's introduction in 1983, only changes the oil pressure at the shaft-driven bikes' third member, and is likely to have no result on top end oiling.
 Fear-mongering regarding oil continues with declarations that the 1st generation engine's oiling circuit to the camshafts bypasses the oil filter.
 While this is true, among Japanese-made engines it is not exactly unique.
 Further, what argues against this is that the kind of failures evident in 1st generation engine camshafts aren't of a kind that can be blamed on impurities in the oil.
 While anyone who knows about oil would confirm that most modern engines' camshafts are the parts most at risk in the presence of any oil-related deficiencies, there is no reliable body of information that supports blaming oil for 1st gen cam failures, and plenty that shows the situation was much more complex than that, and not incidentally was actually predictable given the emergence of similar problems in other manufacturer's engines.
-See my what really happened article for more on this subject.
+See my What Really Happened article for more on this subject.

 9. "Line boring" is a term unfortunately tossed around a lot, to the misinformation and confusion of many.
 These folks miss the fact that while the machining configuration for the camshaft bearings is indeed different between 1st and 2nd generation engines, they fail to notice something else in these engines that is far more important, and not incidentally, of direct association with the camshaft pitting problem.
-Again, I will refer you to my article for the details.
+Again, I will refer you to my What Really Happened article for the details.